• Home

 Try a Forked Saddle

-The author of Bike Fit, Phil Burt, recommends that women cyclists try forked saddles made by Adamo.
-He notes that many Olympic women cyclists swear by their ISM Adamo saddles.
-He believes that this saddle helps “not solely because of the cutaway but because the two arms of the saddle front flex and rotate with the rider as they pedal.”
+The author of Bike Fit, Phil Burt, recommends that women cyclists try forked saddles.
+He notes that many Olympic women cyclists swear by this kind of saddle, “not solely because of the cutaway but because the two arms of the saddle front flex and rotate with the rider as they pedal.”

 Finally, one cure for saddle soreness is to ride more often.
 Sometimes the first few rides of the season can be painful, but then our bodies adjust.
 As with most things, it is important to start slowly and build up gradually.
 This is most definitely not a situation of “No pain, no gain!”

-How to Get Bike Fit: Complete Bike Training Plan
+Related Post: How to Get Bike Fit – Complete Bike Training Plan

 No. 3: Get Good Cycling Shorts